 We Protect Medicine by Empowering Good Doctors

 Since its founding in 1821, the Nashville Academy of Medicine has been the voice of physicians in the Nashville community.
 Maintaining the integrity of the medical profession and ensuring that physicians can continue to provide patients with excellent care has been our strength for generations.
-We are honored to represent nearly 2,200 members in the Nashville area.
+We are honored to represent more than 2,300 members in the Nashville area.
 The Nashville Academy supports physician health, practice health, and community health.
 We support doctors with education, peer-to-peer networking, leadership training, business resources and other programs that help them grow personally and professionally.